pbalcer/librarius/DESIGN.md

 ## Recovery

-The mechanism described is effectively a simple redo log.
+The mechanism described is effectively a redo log.
 During recovery, the root location is opened and the chain of logs is processed.
 It will apply any pending modifications.
-All extents but the latest one is discarded after processing.
+All logs extents but the latest one are discarded after processing.

 The VAS is updated with the commited version of the last log extent.